jostrm/azure-enterprise-scale-ml-usage/README.md

 > [!NOTE]
 >
-> The steps above, will create pipelines in Azure Devops or Github (as GHA workflowws), and the pipelines will setup the AIFactory and AI Factory projects.
-Before you start with step A or B, you need to have your [.env](./.env).
+> The steps A nd B above will create pipelines in Azure Devops or Github (as GHA workflowws), and the pipelines will setup the AIFactory and AI Factory projects.
+Before you start you will need configure your [.env](./.env) environment variables.
 Read more at [bootstrapping.md](./documentation/bootstrapping.md) section.
 >

 ## How to create more projects of different types?
-As explained in [](#setup-options---a-mirror-repo-github-or-bring-your-own-repo-github-or-azure-devops), you will end up with automation pipelines, in either your own Azure Devops (as Release pipelines) or your own Github repositorys (as Actions/Workflows).
+As explained in previous section you will end up with automation pipelines, in either your own Azure Devops (as Release pipelines) or your own Github repositorys (as Actions/Workflows).

 The pipelines, can be executed multiple times, to provision multiple AIFactory projects.
 You only need to change a few parameters, such as below